 Large companies have built offices in these locations to enjoy the low cost of the local labor pool, this can help their bottom line.
 The big difference between a large company using an overseas workforce and small company or individual is that the large companies usually have management in place to keep things running smooth.

 When budgeting for your site, don’t forget to add the monthly cost of web hosting.

 If you are thinking about outsourcing, you should read this article:

 Should I outsource my web design project?

 There are many different options for website hosting.
-There are discount shared hosting companies like 1&1 that charge very little, but there servers are usually very slow because they pack as many customers on one server as possible.
+There are discount shared hosting companies like 1&1 that charge very little, but their servers are usually very slow because they pack as many customers on one server as possible.
 The fastest web servers are a little more expensive, but speed is important for good user experience.

-Ideally you want to use Cloud based hosting that has high availability and automated backups.
+Ideally, you want to use Cloud-based hosting that has high availability and automated backups.
 This site is hosted on AWS by the website experts at entexture.
 With this managed hosting service we don’t have to worry about keeping out WordPress site and plugins updated.

 Common Web Site Pricing

 Corporate Web Site Cost

 “Corporate” or commercial site goes beyond the basic online brochure.
 More complex sites feature a greater level of interactivity and database integration.
 You may need a private intranet for employee communication and document sharing, or an extranet to share information and track vendors and/or customers.
 Corporate websites usually start around $5,000 and can go as high as $100,000 depending on the complexity.